 It’s pink (did I mention that;)

-I think that because it is pink, and Parker is into anything pink and sparkly these days, she is more open to this smoothie as opposed to the other green smoothies I make her.
+I think that because it is pink, and Parker is into anything pink and sparkly these days, she is more open to this smoothie than the other green smoothies I make her.

 spread of healthy ingredients for toddler smoothies